 The parish office is the nerve center of our parish community, and the assistance of parishioners in ensuring its smooth operations is always appreciated.
 Volunteers are needed on a regular basis to assist in the mailings of the parish, the answering of the office telephone, management of our church web site, and many other duties.
 For more information, please contact the Parish Office at 806-376-6316.

 St. Andrew’s reaches out to its neighbors across the community through a variety of ministries.
 Amarillo Habitat for Humanity, Another Chance House, Catholic Family Service, Downtown Women's Center, Episcopal Relief and Development, High Plains Food Bank, The Hunger Project, Meals on Wheels, Ronald McDonald House and Tyler Resource Center are but a few of the organizations served and supported by St. Andrew's.
-If you would like to assist with any of our outreach ministries, please contact Barbara Whitton or the Rev. Chris Wrampelmeier.
+If you would like to assist with any of our outreach ministries, please contact the Rev. Chris Wrampelmeier.

 Ushers assist in greeting the people of the community attending our services and provide all attendees with service leaflets and other publications necessary for the particular service.
 In addition, ushers help people find seats, assist latecomers, receive and present the money offerings of the parish, and direct the people on the way to the altar for communion.
 Essential to the orderly flow of the service, the ministry of the ushers is a joy and delight to those who participate.
 For more information on receiving training and becoming an usher, please contact Mike Abdoo.